-At the law firm of Ball Morse Lowe, PLLC, clients find military divorce lawyers who are committed to exploring and explaining all their options when it comes to marital dissolution.
+At the law firm of Ball Morse Lowe, PLLC in OKC and Norman, clients find military divorce lawyers who are committed to exploring and explaining all their options when it comes to marital dissolution.
 We offer dedicated, affordable counsel to military personnel and their spouses stationed at Tinker Air Force Base, the Oklahoma City area and throughout the state.

 We assist clients with the division of military retirement benefits, determining the correct jurisdiction in which to file, pursuing child custody and resolving numerous other complex issues associated with military divorce.

 Attorney Bow Bottomly has served in the Marine Corps since 2004, giving him a personal understanding of the issues and concerns facing military families.

 We understand the nuances of the Service members Civil Relief Act, which replaced the Soldiers' and Sailors' Civil Relief Act of 1940.
 Under this act, the active duty members of the armed forces can choose to put their divorces on hold temporarily, allowing them to focus on doing the job at hand instead of worrying over personal matters back home.